 Slashing your dough properly creates a beautiful loaf of bread, but can also help it rise in the oven.
 If your slashes are not deep enough, the dough may tear open on the top or bottom of the loaf.
 Leaving you with bread that tastes delicious, but doesn’t live up to its artistic potential.
 The loaf can also end up being a touch dense if you don’t slash deep enough, because it won’t open up and make way for a dramatic oven spring.
 So, for the most beautiful crust and best interior crumb, you’ll want to follow these few tricks for slashing. (more…)

-In 2007, when our first book hit the stores, I had never heard of celiac disease or gluten intolerance.
-In the past 7 years I’ve had quite an education on the subject.
-It all started here on the website.
-People were writing in to say they loved our method, but couldn’t eat wheat.
-There were many, many requests, so Jeff and I set off to develop recipes that fit our fast and easy method but used flours that were gluten-free.
-We’ve put gluten-free breads in all of our books since then, but they were just small chapters among a bunch of wheat filled recipes.
-It seemed unfair to the folks who couldn’t eat wheat to buy a book filled with recipes that didn’t suit their needs, so we decided to write a book for them.
-Last week Gluten-Free Artisan Bread in Five Minutes a Day came out and we are thrilled to share the Master Recipe with you here.
+The idea for a gluten-free version of The New Artisan Bread in Five Minutes a Day started here on the website.
+People were writing in to say they loved the method, but couldn’t eat wheat.
+It set off a quest to develop recipes that fit this fast and easy method but used flours that were gluten-free.
+Gluten-free breads have appeared in all of the books since then, but they were just small chapters among a bunch of wheat filled recipes.
+It seemed unfair to the folks who couldn’t eat wheat to buy a book filled with recipes that didn’t suit their needs, so… a book just for them.
+Last week Gluten-Free Artisan Bread in Five Minutes a Day came out–here is its Master Recipe.

-We’ve had great feedback from our original gluten-free recipes, but we wanted to simplify the method even more.
+There’s been great feedback from the original gluten-free recipes, but what you see here is even further simplified.
 That meant developing two flour mixes that all our recipes are based on, so you just have to mix the flour once for many loaves.
 You just mix up a big batch of our Gluten-Free All-Purpose Flour Mix and/or our Whole-Grain Gluten-Free Flour mix and you’ll be able to quickly mix and bake all 90 gluten-free artisan bread recipes in our book.
-(We’ve tried commercial flour mixes, but haven’t found one that is as tasty, nor do they produce as nice a texture.
-If you have a brand of GF flour that you like to use, give it a try, but you may need to make some adjustments, so we recommend making a small batch to make sure you like the results.)
+(Commercial flour mixes haven’t worked well for breads made from stored dough).

-The following recipe is our Master Recipe from GFABin5 made with egg whites, but you can make the same recipe with whole eggs, egg substitutes or without any eggs at all. (more…)
+The following recipe is the Master Recipe from GFABin5 made with egg whites, but you can make the same recipe with whole eggs, egg substitutes or without any eggs at all. (more…)